-Chiropractors have known for a long time that spinal health is of central importance for your health in general and proper posture is a basic requirement for having a healthy spine.
+Chiropractors have known for a long time that spinal health is of central importance for your health in general.
 This research article just supports that idea.

-So if you want to be happy, relaxed and built like Thor (or Wonder Woman) . . . mind your mother . . .
+So if you want to be happy, relaxed and built like the Incredible Hulk (or Wonder Woman) . . . mind your mother . . .
 Pull those shoulders back and sit up straight.